 - Wednesday, 9 am to 12 pm

-- 1st Tuesday of each month, 7-8 pm (For working families only)
+- 1st Tuesday of each month, 7-8 pm (For working families and college students only)

 The Food Center operates almost every other day of the week in support of distribution day.
 Monday is bag packing; Tuesday is set-up and produce delivery; and Thursday is our shopping day.
 Local companies and organizations donate much of the food that is distributed.
 Other food is procured through grocery stores and food banks, but most of our food is purchased using donated funds.
 Each year, the Hike Against Hunger raises funds to support The Food Center.